rafaelcaricio/thumbor_rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Extras

+If you do not have yet an instance of thumbor for you.
+You can get one for [free up and running](https://github.com/rafaelcaricio/thumbor-openshift-example) in the OpenShift Cloud.